Enterprises are keeping more data online for longer periods of time, much of it ending up on high-capacity SATA...

 Mark Seager, assistant department head for advanced technology at the Lawrence Livermore National Laboratory (LLNL) in Livermore, CA, says the individual SATA disk drives on his DataDirect Networks S2A storage system occasionally act quirky.
 "From time to time, individual SATA drives go catatonic from a half a second to a couple of seconds," says Seager.

 DataDirect Networks uses heuristics and journaling to address this unresponsive condition on SATA drives.
-When a drive fails to respond, the S2A storage system marks the drive as failed, but doesn't
+When a drive fails to respond, the S2A storage system marks the drive as failed, but doesn't immediately treat the drive as if it's actually failed.
+It takes the drive offline, journals writes to that drive, and then attempts are made to reset and reinitialize the drive before marking it as failed.

 "If the drive has truly failed, this process causes no harm and the S2A storage system starts the rebuild.
 If the drive still works, the S2A storage system saves the drive and users are spared a lengthy rebuild time," say Josh Goldstein, DataDirect Networks' VP of product marketing.